FusionAuth/fusionauth-quickstart-rust-actix-web/article.md

 Ensure FusionAuth is running in the Docker container.
 You should be able to log in as the admin user `admin@example.com` with the password `password` at [http://localhost:9011/admin](http://localhost:9011/admin).

-- {frontmatter.technology} says there is an invalid state exception.
+- {frontmatter.framework} says there is an invalid state exception.

 Browse to the home page, log out, and try to log in again.
 If that still doesn't work, delete and restart all the containers.